LPD-EPFL/Garfield/tensorflow_impl/README.md

 ##### Task declaration:

 This part must be unique for each process.
 You need to define if your process is a `ps` or a `worker`.
 The index informs the position of the process's ip in the IP:PORT list (starting at 0).

 ```
 "task": {
     "type": "ps",
     "index": 0,
     "strategy_gradient": "Average",
     "strategy_model": "Median",
     "attack": "None"
 }
 ```

 ##### Aggregation and attacks:

 Aggregations and attacks can only be chosen from a specific list.
-Note that every name is case sensitive.
+Note that every name is case-sensitive.

-***Aggregation*** : Average, Median, Krum, Brute, Aksel, Condense, Bulyan.
+**_Aggregation_** : Average, Median, Krum, Brute, Aksel, Condense, Bulyan.

-***Attacks*** : Random, Reverse, PartialDrop, LittleIsEnough, FallEmpires.
+**_Attacks_** : Random, Reverse, PartialDrop, LittleIsEnough, FallEmpires.

 ### Starting a process